batgranny/wee-steeky/README.md

-# wee-steeky
+# Wee Steeky vs the Wooly Faces
-Wee Steeky vs The Wooly faces
+Wee Steeky vs The Wooly faces is a scratch game